Skip to main content

 • Autonomous post-compliance - after compliance clears, the contracts handle deposits, execution, and finalization.

-• Timeout safety - if the settlement has not completed by the deadline, the escrow contract returns all deposits.
+• Timeout safety - if the settlement has not completed by the deadline, every deposit becomes reclaimable per leg by its depositor.

 See Smart Contracts for full architecture documentation.